DKISTDC/dkist/docs/howto_guides/sample_data.rst

 Downloading the FITS files with Globus
 --------------------------------------

-Having loaded the ASDF file into a `dkist.Dataset` we can download the Stokes I profile as so:
+Having loaded the ASDF file into a `dkist.Dataset` as this is a VISP dataset with polarimetry, we can download the Stokes I profile as so:

 .. code-block:: python